Azure Breakthroughs: Finding the Azure VM administrator username

 • On the Virtual Machine property page, from the option tree, click on the Run command option from the Operations section.

-• The output will be a list of local user present on the machine mentioning what is the administrator.
+• The output will be a list of local users present on the machine, mentioning what the administrator is.

 Option 2: Using PowerShell